-Email to the family after delivering two of three triplets to college (and–the family collaborates on a writeup from college visits while driving home: “Selective Midwestern College“)
+(Email to the family after delivering two of three triplets to college (and--then the whole family collaborates on a writeup from visiting prospective colleges while driving home: "Selective Midwestern College")

 We're back from delivering 2 of the 3.
 It's Saturday night.
 We went down on Thursday.

 Thursday was uneventful, except for the leaving part.
 Before we left I took a picture of the three in front of the van and, coincidentally, Mom called at the moment I snapped the shot.
 Just about every aspect of this endeavor was filled with meaning and symbolism and agony, but I tried to do an end-run around all of it by hurrying us along at critical points. ("Let's go let's go let's go let's go.")
 Still, pulling out of the driveway and heading down the road with two of the three kids made me think of a long rubber band elongating and then, finally, snapping.

 Because I had plugged the wrong address into our onboard GPS we found ourselves driving in the dark through Iowa on a two-lane highway for the last 70 miles.
 Nothing but cornfields on either side of us.
 The orange moon rose to our left and appeared and disappeared in the clouds.
 The sense of utter desolation was palpable, at least to Joanie and I. Rocketing down a dark two-lane highway bordered by cornfields, followed by cornfields, and then cornfields.
 Nothing nothing nothing.
 "This is a mistake," Joanie and I both thought privately to ourselves (confirmed later, when we decided it was actually not a mistake).
 The kids listened to music on their iPhones.